Zimbra/zm-docker-zimbra-org/README.md

 ## Setup

 - Clone this repository.
+- You may build the images locally: `make all`.
+If you do not, they will be pulled down from Docker Hub.

+### Optional - Passwords

+Deploying the `zm-docker` stack (via the `make up` command) will generate some default values for passwords for you.
+If you like, you may change them to be whatever you like.
+Just do the following:

+	make clean && make init-passwords

-- Edit these files in the `.secrets` diretory and enter passwords that you want to be used for the corresponding services:
+Then edit these files in the `.secrets` directory and enter passwords that you want to be used for the corresponding services:
   - `admin_account_password`
   - `ham_account_password`
   - `ldap.amavis_password`